RUMOURS of big cats, Tasmanian tigers, even yowies have been floating around for years, but it's not often someone gets one on film.

 The footage will be sent to the Taronga Western Plains Zoo in Dubbo, where experts should be able to determine the nature of the animals on the recordings.

 Mr Britz confirmed he received the video from a friend of his who preferred to remain anonymous.

 The recordings were done at the same property by the landowner with a video recorder.

 The recording showed two different sightings, the second one "recorded three months after the first one, at the same property," Mr Britz.

 Both pieces of footage showed the animal moving around a property, at a distance of over 100m from the camera.

-The videos were recorded months before Shaun Britz's sighting last week.
+The videos were recorded months before Shaun Britz's sighting in late 2012.

 He said he received the video last week after he saw a big feline while driving along Shipway Rd, near Nimbin Rocks.